The Adrenaline Cycle That Keeps You Functional At Work

 Notice the Triggers

-Deadlines, presentations, important meetings or overcommitment often fuel adrenaline highs.
+Deadlines, presentations, important meetings or over-commitment often fuel adrenaline highs.
 If you start to feel those familiar jitters, don't encourage them by reaching for a coffee or powering through your inbox.
 Instead, step away for five minutes and take slow deep breaths.
 Just this small act calms me down and allows me to complete my tasks and challenges from a place of control not fear.

 Prioritise the Basics

-Sleep, nourishing food and movement are non negotiable when recovering from adrenaline burnout.
+Sleep, nourishing food and movement are non negotiable when recovering from adrenaline burnout while working.
 If you focus on getting the basics right, you will find it much easier to fight the urge to rely on those adrenaline highs.
 For example, I found reducing caffeine made a huge difference.
 I love my morning coffee but now switch to decaf from mid morning.
 This small shift has the double benefit of reducing the caffeine jitters and supporting quality sleep.

 Practice Disengagement

 Switching off from work is a skill and like any skill it needs practice.
 At first you may fear the dreaded adrenaline slump or other work related consequences, but the more you disconnect the easier it becomes.
 Set clear boundaries and make a commitment you will not work on your days off, shut the door to your office, put your laptop away and remove work email apps from your phone.
-Have a cut off time for finishing work in the evening and stick to it, plan activities like a walk in the evening to avoid the "just one more task" trap.
-Once you have done this for a few weeks, your brain will learn that its safe for you to step away and disengagement becomes natural.

 Replace the Rush